In the last decade, major strides have been made in the early diagnosis and treatment of esophageal cancer.

 - The doctor inserts a thin, flexible tube (endoscope) into your mouth or nose and down into your esophagus.

 - The endoscope has a light and a tiny camera on the end to take close-up images, which show on a video monitor in the exam room.

 - The doctor can use instruments to take a tissue sample (biopsy) so a pathologist can check the cells under a microscope for cancer.

 If you have a small, early-stage cancer that has not gone deeper than the lining of your esophagus, your doctor may be able to remove all of it during your endoscopy (endoscopic mucosal resection).

-If your doctor finds cancer or believes you may have cancer, you will likely have imaging tests to better understand your cancer and determine whether it has spread beyond the esophagus.
-These may include a computed tomography (CT) scan, positron emission tomography (PET) scan or endoscopic ultrasound.
+If your doctor finds cancer or believes you may have cancer, you will likely have imaging tests to better understand your cancer and tell whether it has spread beyond your esophagus.
+These may include a computed tomography (CT) scan or positron emission tomography (PET) scan.